smallbets/userbase/README.md

 A major focus of the proof of concept was on performance.
 On a 2.9 GHz i9 MacBook Pro with 100 Mbps network, the app was able to fetch and decrypt 1K items in 0.3s, 10K in 0.8s, and 100K in 6.4s.
 Once the app had loaded the data, querying it was nearly instantaneous.

-Performance is still an area under development, and more results will be published soon.

-## What's Next?

-A framework will be extracted from this prototype to help anyone build web and mobile apps with end-to-end encrypted user data.
-The framework will be 100% open source and MIT licensed.
-If you want to keep up to date with its progress you can [subscribe to the mailing list](https://updates.encrypted.dev/subscribe).
-(No more than one or two emails a month.)
-You can also [follow on Twitter](https://twitter.com/dvassallo) for more frequent updates.

-There are still a few things being explored that haven't been validated by this proof of concept yet:

-- Data sharing across users.
-- Secret key rotation or revocation.
-- Real-time live queries and push notifications.
-- Other ways of distributing the secret key across devices (beyond copy/pasting).

 ## Development

 Running this app requires an AWS account.
 You just need to provide your AWS credentials and the app will automatically create all the AWS resources it needs: 3 DynamoDB tables with per-request billing, and 1 S3 bucket.
 To run the app locally, put your AWS credentials in `~/.aws/credentials` under a profile called `encrypted`: